openvinotoolkit/openvino/inference-engine/samples/object_detection_sample_ssd/README.md

     -h                      Print a usage message.
     -i "<path>"             Required.
 Path to an .bmp image.
     -m "<path>"             Required.
 Path to an .xml file with a trained model.
       -l "<absolute_path>"  Required for CPU custom layers.
-Absolute path to a shared library with the kernel implementations.
+Absolute path to a shared library with the kernels implementations.
           Or
       -c "<absolute_path>"  Required for GPU custom kernels.
-Absolute path to the .xml file with the kernel descriptions.
+Absolute path to the .xml file with the kernels descriptions.
-    -pp "<path>"            Optional.
-Path to a plugin folder.
     -d "<device>"           Optional.
-Specify the target device to infer on; CPU, GPU, FPGA, HDDL or MYRIAD is acceptable.
+Specify the target device to infer on (the list of available devices is shown below).
+Default value is CPU.
+Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 Sample will look for a suitable plugin for device specified
-    -pc                     Optional.
-Enables per-layer performance report
-    -ni "<integer>"         Optional.
-Number of iterations.
-Default value is 1 -p_msg                  Optional.
+    -p_msg                  Optional.
 Enables messages from a plugin

 ```